wenqioliviadi/wenqioliviadi.github.io/README.md

 - Engaged with key stakeholders, including company executives, industry experts, and potential partners, to gather insights and feedback
 - Help develop proposals for sustainable building practices and energy-efficient technologies to be integrated into the company’s real estate portfolio

+**Internatonal Sales Manager @ Changzhou Hershey-Power New Energy(_May 2024 - Present_)**
+• Led the launch of solar module and panel sales projects in Dubai and Osaka, Japan, ensuring timely and successful market entry.
+Successfully helped the company launch solar module and panel sales in Dubai and Osaka, achieving a 20% increase in regional sales.
+• Facilitated communication between English and Chinese-speaking team members, ensuring clear and effective collaboration across language barriers for clear and effective communication
+• Conducted comprehensive market research to understand regional demand, regulatory requirements, and competitive landscape in both Dubai and Osaka.
+Designed and implemented targeted sales and marketing strategies to promote solar modules and panels, leveraging local insights and market trends.
+• Attendee of the 17th (2024) International Photovoltaic Power Generation and Smart Energy Exhibition in Shanghai

 **Office Assistant @ GCP Office, Changzhou No.2 People's Hospital (_January 2024_)**
 - Learned different projects of clinical trial I, II, III, and IV (in collaboration with other big medical companies such as Johnson & Johnson) under the guidance of Dr. Wenjia Liu, Associate Chief Physician, the M.D., and the Deputy Director of the Gastroenterology Department, The Affiliated Changzhou No.2 People’s Hospital of Nanjing Medical University.
 - Shadowed Dr. Wenjia Liu for patients with Crohn's disease and helped record documenting findings from patient exams and assessments